cch1/drcfg/README.md

 (drcfg/open "zk1.my.co:2181,zk2.my.co:2181,zk3.my.co:2181")
 ```

 This will open a connection to the specified ZooKeeper cluster.
-Upon connection, all previously created ZNodes will be linked to their cooresponding ZooKeeper nodes and any ZRefs will transitively be connected.
-The returned client (an instance of `roomkey.zclient.ZClient`) should be retained for eventual closing.
+The returned value (an instance of `java.io.Closeable`) should be retained for eventual closing.
 Note that the prefix `"drcfg"` is automatically added to the provided ZooKeeper connection string to effectively scope the drcfg nodes.

+Upon connection, all previously created ZNodes will be linked to their cooresponding ZooKeeper nodes and any ZRefs will transitively be connected.
 Immediately upon connecting, ZNodes read their current value from the cluster.
-If the ZNode has never before been persisted, it is created with a default value (normally the default value assigned to the ZRef).
 If the ZNode does exist, the value stored at the cluster will be read and subsequently update the ZRef, causing dereferencing to yield the updated value:

 	@myz => "foo"